ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 ## Capital Tea

 My first experience with Capital Tea was disappointing as they misplaced my parcel and the delivery was delayed.
 I didn’t have any tea to drink for an entire 48 hours - imagine!
-Having said that, they are fine tea importers based in Toronto.
-Other than the first incident, my overall experience has been pretty good so far.
+However, other than the first incident, my overall experience has been pretty good so far.
+They are importers of fine tea and are based in Toronto.

 #### Website